 Keep yourself calm

 When you’re under pressure, your body releases stress hormones.
-While it can be positive, it can also cause negative physiological and even mental reactions.
-Your heart will pound, you can feel anxious, scared, angry, or sad.
-And, as the experts say, emotions are so powerful that they can influence your thoughts, behaviors, and yes, decisions.
-That’s why when under pressure, you need to keep yourself calm to make sure that you make the right decisions.
+While it can be positive, it can also cause negative physiological and mental reactions.
+Your heart will pound, and you can feel anxious, scared, angry, or sad.
+And, as the experts say, emotions are so powerful that they can influence your thoughts, behaviors, and decisions.
+So, when under pressure, you need to keep yourself calm to make sure that you make the right decisions.

-So, when you’re feeling it, it’s good to do some breathing exercises.
+When you’re feeling it, do some breathing exercises.
 According to Michigan Medicine, deep breathing is one of the best ways to lower the stress in your body.
-You can also change your focus at the moment and relax first before you tackle again the issue.
+You can also change your focus at the moment and relax first before you tackle the issue again.

 Carefully examine the situation

-No matter how urgent the matter is, you always have to carefully examine the situation.
-As they say, knowledge is power.
-The more you know, the better you can think about what the best decision for the matter is.
-You want to know the big picture and also everything that will affect it.
-After knowing those can you think clearer, evaluate the options available to you better, and make the right decision.
+Despite the urgency, thoroughly examine your circumstances.
+Knowledge is power.
+The more you know, the better you can decide.
+You want to know the big picture and everything that will affect it.
+With those, you can now think clearer, evaluate the options available to you better, and make the right decision.

 Also, when under pressure, you have the additional challenge of making the right decision at the right time.
 If you take too long, then you risk being too late.
 But decide quickly, and you may be rash.
-And sometimes, you feel that you don’t have time at all to think longer but you actually do.
-So, in these circumstances, it’s essential that you take a step back, reflect, and then decide.
+And sometimes, you feel that you don’t have time to think longer, but you actually do.
+So, in these circumstances, it’s essential that you take a step back, reflect, and then choose.

 List all your possible options